Abortion With Sedation or Local Anesthesia?

 General Anesthesia causes you to fall asleep within seconds of receiving the medication.
-You will be completely unaware of your surrounding for a specific length of time, depending on the dose.
-You will not feel any pain and breathing is assisted.
+Depending on the dose, you will be completely unaware of your surroundings for a specific length of time.
+You will not feel pain, and breathing is assisted.

 Whenever undergoing a surgical procedure under sedation (including an abortion), you will need to

 be accompanied - since you will not be permitted to drive for the remainder of the day.
 You may also feel shaky and should rest as